Medically reviewed on May 15, 2018.

 Liver Dose Adjustments

-Safety and effectiveness have not been established in pediatric patients less than 4 years of age.
+Safety and efficacy have not been established in patients younger than 1 year.

 Consult WARNINGS section for additional precautions.